Springdale, Arkansas

 Springdale is a city in Washington and Benton counties in the U.S. state of Arkansas.
-The city had a population of 84,161 at the 2020 census, making it the fourth-most populous city in Arkansas.
-It is included in the four-county Northwest Arkansas metropolitan area, which had 546,725 residents in 2020.
+The population was 84,161 at the 2020 census, making it the fourth-most populous city in Arkansas.
+It is included in the three-county Northwest Arkansas metropolitan area, which had 546,725 residents in 2020.

 Located on the Springfield Plateau deep in the Ozark Mountains, Springdale has long been an important industrial city for the region.
-In addition to several trucking companies, the city is home to the world headquarters of Tyson Foods, the world's largest meat producing company.
+In addition to several trucking companies, the city is home to the world headquarters of Tyson Foods, the world's largest meat- producing company.

 Springdale has been experiencing a population boom in recent years, as indicated by a 133% growth in population between the 1990 and 2010 censuses.
 During this period of rapid growth, the city has seen the establishment of a Springdale campus of Northwest Arkansas Community College and the Northwest Arkansas Naturals minor league baseball team move into Arvest Ballpark.
 Tyson remains the city's top employer and is visible throughout the city.
 Governor Mike Beebe signed an act into law recognizing Springdale as "The Poultry Capital of the World" in 2013.

 History

-Springdale was formerly called Shiloh, after the local Shiloh church, and was platted under that original name in 1866.
+Springdale was formerly called Shiloh and was platted under that original name in 1866.
 In 1878, the town was incorporated with the name of Springdale.

 In 2020, voters of the city of Bethel Heights decided to merge with Springdale after the city sanitation plant received several violations from the Arkansas Health Department.
 The city was eventually annexed on August 21, 2020.

 An intense EF3 tornado struck the town on March 30, 2022, heavily damaging or destroying several structures and injuring seven people.